The northern lights have been visible in the Seeley-Swan Valley many times this year, including multiple times this month.

 "Occasionally we can have these explosions off the sun that are spewing plasma at a million miles an hour towards space, and sometimes they can be directed towards the earth," Noble said.
 "If it is carrying the right magnetic field with it, or the right direction, it can spark these enormous geomagnetic storms and northern lights on earth."

 Whether people in Montana have a view of the northern lights is directly impacted by the sun.
-The sun experiences different cycles known as solar minimum and solar maximum and each lasts around 11 years.
+The sun experiences cycles known as solar minimum and maximum, and the time between two cycles is about 11 years.

 Since 2022, the sun has been in the solar maximum phase.
 When the sun is experiencing solar maximum, there are more sunspots, which Noble said, "Can (usually) lead to geomagnetic storms, solar storms or northern lights."